clvrai/create/README.md

 This environment is just a normal Gym environment.
 Simply `import create_game` to register to the environment.
 Then create the gym environment using the standard command:
 `gym.make('CreateLevelPush-v0')` with the name of the task you want to use.
-CREATE features 10 diverse default tasks.
+CREATE features 10 diverse default tasks which can be seen in the "Included Tasks" section.
 You can easily create more using the simple JSON definition system.
 Some level of stochasicity is applied in all of the default environments.
 If you don't want to use any stochasicity specify `Det` after the name of the level like: `gym.make('CreateLevelPushDet-v0')`.

 See `examples/random_agent.py` for an example with using a random agent on the